learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ## A quadratic relationship

-When relationships between predictors and outcome are not linear and show some sort of a curvature, polynomials can be used to generate better approximations.
+When relationships between predictors and outcome are not linear and show some sort of curvature, polynomials can be used to generate better approximations.
 The idea is that you can transform your input variable by e.g, squaring it.
 The corresponding model would then be:

 $\hat y = \hat \beta_0 + \hat \beta_1x + \hat \beta_2 x^2$